AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart.md

 ---
 title: Product cart best practices
-description: Learn how to mitigate Adobe Commerce performance issues by limiting the number of products in a cart.
+description: Learn how to optimize Adobe Commerce performance by limiting the number of products in a cart.
 role: User
 feature: Best Practices
 feature-set: Commerce
 ---
 # Best practices for product cart management

-In Adobe Commerce and Magento Open Source, we recommend that a cart contain a maximum of 100 products.
+For best performance, use the following guidelines to manage cart limits for Adobe Commerce and Magento Open Source

+- For versions 2.3.x - 2.4.2, only allow a maximum of 100 products in a cart
+- For versions 2.4.3 and later, enhancement to sales rules capabilities increase the cart maximum to 750

-The expected performance based on cart item limits is:
+For versions 2.3.x - 2.4.2, the expected performance based on cart item limits is:

 - Up to **100** products in a cart—the product works, meeting performance targets for response time.
 - Up to **300** products in a cart—the product works, but response time increases above targets.